 The graduate student who complete all graduation requirements, and do not have any debts with the Institution may submit the request for a transcript free of charge in the Registrar Department.
-Additional requests will cost \$ 2.00 each.
+Additional requests will have an additional cost, as established in the Tuition Costs and Other Fees in effect at the time of the request.